NevenD/AestusSolution/README.md

-﻿# FinTech Aestus API
+# FinTech Aestus API
-Demo .NET Minimal API for processing financial transactions with built-in anomaly detection logic.
-Designed to handle up to 1000 transactions per second per user, with scalable architecture and batch-based persistence.
-(Based per Aestus Code assignement)
+A demo financial transaction processing system built using .NET Minimal API for backend services and Angular for the frontend interface.
+Designed to process high-throughput financial transactions with real-time anomaly detection and user-friendly UI.

-## 🔧 Features
+## 🔧 Technologies Used
+### Backend

-- Minimal REST API with:
+- .NET 9 Minimal API
-  - `POST /transactions` – Receive and queue transactions
-  - `GET /users/{id}/anomalies` – Fetch suspicious transactions
 - Custom anomaly detection using statistical and heuristic rules
 - Asynchronous, high-throughput transaction handling
 - Batch saving using a background worker service